It’s become harder to get a payday loan and other high cost credit in 2022.

 If your Universal Credit or other benefits have been sanctioned, you can apply for a Hardship Payment at your Job Centre.

-Local Welfare Assistance Schemes are run by your local council.
-These can sometimes help families on benefits, low incomes or waiting for a benefits decision/appeal.
-You may be able to get vouchers to pay for food, fuel or clothing or bigger basic living items such as beds, cookers and fridges.
+Household Support Schemes run by councils can sometimes help families on benefits, low incomes or waiting for a benefits decision/appeal.
+You may be able to get vouchers to pay for food, fuel or clothing.
+Or for bigger basic living items such as beds, cookers and fridges.
 You can’t usually get cash.
 Contact your local council and ask if there is any help available.

 Work out what you can really afford to repay, don’t be too optimistic about this, and suggest that you set up a Standing Order to repay them.
 Obviously don’t think of borrowing from your mum if she is struggling to manage on her pension!

 Don’t ask someone to take a loan for you.
-And NEVER ask someone to guarantee a loan for you.
+And NEVER ask someone to guarantee a loan for you – don’t make things worse by dragging someone else into your financial mess.

 You can ask your local Citizens Advice, a GP, Social Worker or a Children’s Centre for a foodbank voucher.